 Absolutely.
-Each municipality / city requires a business operating within their boundaries to hold a business license valid for that year … so we have business licenses for each of the districts / municipal boundaries within which we operate.
+Each municipality/city requires a business operating within their boundaries to hold a business license valid for that year … so we have business licenses for each of the districts / municipal boundaries within which we operate.
 A business such as ours is also obliged to display company information on any vehicles … which we do.
 Ask yourself; if a tradesperson who does business in your home is not prepared to publicly advertise their business, then are they someone you should trust to be around in the future if you have a problem with their work?

 Are we insured?

 Absolutely.
 We carry General Contractor liability insurance which provides cover up to $5 million for any one claim.
-You will automatically be provided a copy before we commence work.
+You will automatically be provided with a copy before we commence work.

-Do we have a client confidentiality / data protection policy?
+Do we have a client confidentiality/data protection policy?

-Yes and it’s quite simple.
-All client information is held in a password protected construction management system with restricted access & none of this information is shared with any other party without your prior consent (eg. to arrange for another of our trades to contact you directly at your request).
+Yes, and it’s quite simple.
+All client information is held in a password-protected construction management system with restricted access & none of this information is shared with any other party without your prior consent (eg. to arrange for another of our trades to contact you directly at your request).
 We do not sell or pass on any customer information to any other company for any reason.
 Plain and simple!

 Now to some more technical questions …

 I want to have tile laid in a non-wet area … can I just lay the tile directly on the substrate?